Ward³

 Post-quantum crypto

 NIST-aligned post-quantum primitives for quorum and ledger.
-Shamir secret sharing.
-Argon2id + JWT RS256 + mTLS.
+Shamir secret sharing, Argon2id, JWT RS256, and mTLS stay built in.

 Append-only